alaudet/raspi-sump/docs/install.md

 Setup hardware (Please make sure you understand GPIO information on your pi).

 You must use two resistors to create a voltage divider from the Sensor to the Pi.
 There are various combinations of resistors that you can use, a google search for Voltage Divider Calculator will allow you to calculate which combination you can use to bring the voltage down from the echo pin to 3.3V.
 I used a 470 Ohm and 1K Ohm resistor to bring the voltage down on the GPIO pin to 3.4 which is within a tolerable 5% level.
-I could have also use a 1K and 2K resistor to give me 3.333V.
+I could have also used a 1K and 2K resistor to give me 3.333V.

 Four wires connected as follows from the sensor to the pi (note, this will